hoshangwardak/RestAssured_Project/src/test/java/day2/README.txt

   request you make.
 Mostly used one is log().all() Also, there are some other methods of log() such as log().ValidationFails Very Useful

+- you can assert when you reach the then section with using the following
+- .body() gives you by path. e.g: .body("id", 16 )